Nyctophilus/Portfolio/README.md

 ### Overview

 - My personal portfolio.
 I've tried to gather all the tricks & workarounds I learned so far, So it will serve as a showcase of my skills in the present!
-- I built the app without a framework to showcase I can build anything from scratch.
+- <strong>I built the app without a framework to showcase I can build anything from scratch.</strong>
 - The App utilizes CRUD operations in the contact form.
 Also, the Idle state for the side controllers and many more js implemented functionalities are listed below.

 <br>